 Simple Ways to Explore Mood in Your Photography

 Warm light elicits feelings of romance and helps us explore the picturesque in our photography.
-Cool colors often elicit feelings associated with tranquility, serenity and calm.
+Alternatively, cool colors often elicit feelings associated with tranquility, serenity and calm.

-Contrasting warm and cool colors, within the same composition, tends to enhance each individual color and the emotions associated with them.
+Similarly light tones might be seen to be more uplifting, while dark tones might be considered more brooding.
+Contrasting light and dark tones, within the same composition, tends to enhance each individual tone and the emotions associated with them.

 Just remember what you exclude from the frame is as important as what you include.
-And that colors, light and the inclusion of a very dark subject against a much brighter background (i.e. silhouette) are powerful tools that help us tell our story successfully.
+Also remember that colors, light and the inclusion of a very dark subject against a much brighter background (i.e., silhouette) are powerful tools that help us tell our story successfully.